Mehakpreetcoder/Mehakpreetcoder.gitHub.io/inductionreport.md

 Firstly, Dr. Arving Dhingra director of STEP .
 He does research in curriculum theory, educational leadership and educational management.
 He has more than 25 years of experience and honoured by IISA award , national eminent educator award .
 Full form of STEP is Science & Technology Entrepreneurs Park.
 It develop the education skills , entrepreneurship, networking , experience etc. .
 He told us the benefits of joining STEP .
 Then, Dr. Parminder Singh, offered guidence to the candidates and he shared his own experiences of the life and to take right decision in life .
 To live in the good atmosphere and motivate us .
 Then, CoE Dr. H.S.
 Rai told us about the examination that how to attend exam , exam pattern and main points of the exams that may helpfull for us in our examination.
 He also told us his own experiences in exams and many other things.
 Thanks...!!

+## DAY-3

+Greetings everyone!!
+It was the third day of the induction program.
+This day our first classes were taken .
+Our first lecture was about peer interaction of canva.
+This lecture was took by our seniors .
+They told us about the different features of canva.
+They taught us that how to make posters and also about the functions of the elements and others on the canva .
+They gave us the task to make poster by ourselves and then they taught us that how to create insta post .
+They gave us task to do it .
+And also gave us the homework.
+Our second lecture is of maths , sir took our lecture and he studied us the derivative.
+He gave the questions to solve and revised us the formulas of derivatives.
+This was how , our lectures took by our seniors and professor.
+Thanks....!!